Have Questions?

 Bluff Plantation is 15.4 miles from Waynesboro, Georgia

 Bluff Plantation has long been dedicated to helping its clients recovery after a period of abusing drugs and alcohol.
-It has been doing this within Waynesboro and in the surrounding areas for many years now.
+It has been doing this within Waynesboro, Georgia and in the surrounding areas for many years now.
 Today, Bluff Plantation provides services like individual psychotherapy, brief intervention approach, matrix model, contingency management/motivational incentive, activity therapy, 12-step facilitation approach - which are all representative of their rehabilitation and treatment philosophies.
 Bluff Plantation believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides various programs, like clients referred from the court/judicial system, child care for clients children, seniors or older adults, persons with serious mental illness, clients with HIV/AIDS, social skills development - among other services listed in the following sections.

 In the same way, Bluff Plantation offers outpatient substance abuse treatment services, long term rehab centers, short term addiction treatment facilities, outpatient detox facilities, inpatient rehab centers and others.
 Bluff Plantation has continued recovery programs that are designed to help clients maintain their sobriety.
 This drug and alcohol rehab program also uses treatment methods that can help you create both lasting and permanent stability.